adelkhafizova/ai_in_math/burau_representation/RL/burauDQNmod2/README.md

   If the resulting word includes subwords like `Aa`, `aA`, `Bb`, or `bB`, the agent receives a heavy penalty of **`-10000`**.

 - **Valid moves reward:**
   For valid moves, the reward is calculated as: `reward = 10 / (1 + degree)` where `degree` is maximal abosulte value of degrees of all monomials in all matrix entries.
 Where matrix is matrix corresponding to a word.
+Where polynomials are considered modulo `MODULO = 2`.

+## Project structure

+- `env.py`.Contains definition of classes `BurauEnv`, `DQNBurau(nn.Module)` and `ReplayBuffer`.
+  - `BurauEnv` definition of an environment.
+  - `DQNBurau(nn.Module)` neural network that represent Q-table.
+  - `ReplayBuffer` buffer from which will be picked episodes for training.
+- `train.py`Contains DQN training implementation.
+Saves the teached model as `dqn_burau.pt`
+- `main.py`Loads trained model and perform all steps according to agent prediction.

 ## 🧠 DQN Hyperparameters